In this lesson, we want to do a few things:

 Register Navigation in our App

-To register our pages in our app, we need to modify the MaterialApp
+To register our pages in our app, we need to modify the MaterialApp widget in lib/main.dart to include our pages:

-Note: You can copy the code and replace the whole lib/main.dart
+Note: You can copy the code and replace the whole lib/main.dart file.

 import 'package:flutter/material.dart';import 'package:laravel_api_flutter_app/Screens/Auth/Login.dart';import 'package:laravel_api_flutter_app/Screens/Auth/Register.dart'; void main() { runApp(MyApp());} class MyApp extends StatelessWidget { const MyApp({super.key}); @override Widget build(BuildContext context) { return MaterialApp( title: 'Welcome to Flutter', home: Login(), routes: { '/login': (context) => Login(), '/register': (context) => Register(), }, ); }}

-of routes.
+In this case, we can see that we no longer have a child parameter on our MaterialApp.
+Instead, our app has the routes parameter, a Map of routes.
 The key is the route name, and the value is the widget to display.

 In this case, we have two routes: